 Accommodation

-We provide lodge accommodation during the Everest base camp trek.
+We provide lodge accommodation during the Everest trekking.
 In villages like Phakding, Namche Bazaar, Tengboche, and Dingboche, the accommodation facility is very nice.
 We book simple twin shared rooms for our guests at the best lodges.
 Single rooms are only available on prior notice.
 Do note that it may be difficult to arrange single rooms in Lobuche village and Gorak Shep.

 The rooms are usually small in size with clean bedding and blankets.
 For more comfort, you can bring a sleeping bag.
 Likewise, the toilet system can be squat or Western-style.
 You may not get private washrooms at all lodges.
 The lodges are operated by the villagers, who are very welcoming and friendly.